keyboard_arrow_up

 How Air Cleaning Devices Work

-3. Removing hazards from the air: Devices like scrubbers and collectors capture and dispose of pollutants.
+3. Removing hazards from the air: Filtration and capture systems physically separate contaminants.

 Air Pollution Control Equipment